uconn-hacklab/hacklab-static/content/volunteer.md

 # future projects
 Here are some ideas for projects we would like to get to but cannot at the moment:

+## parts+tools
+A utility for students to borrow parts and tools they need to build their projects, free of charge.
+  - Frontend: Django
+  - Backend: Django, Docker, PostgreSQL
+  - Hardware: ESP32, RFID, C
+  - Also looking for hacklab *ambassadors* to help run the program

 ## #hackthecampus
 An informal student run hackathon.
 We need people to help with the logistics of running the event and coming up with cool themes.